EternaleapFromPit/rust-switcher/docs/spec.md

 - The low level keyboard hook maintains a ring buffer of recent tokens.
 - When a trigger delimiter is typed, the hook posts a window message WM_APP_AUTOCONVERT.
-- The UI thread handles WM_APP_AUTOCONVERT and calls autoconvert_last_word when not paused.
+- The UI thread handles WM_APP_AUTOCONVERT and calls autoconvert_last_word only when Autoconvert enabled is true.
 - A guard prevents double conversion of the same token.

-### Pause
+### Autoconvert toggle

-- Pause toggles state.paused.
-- When paused:
+- The toggle hotkey flips runtime Autoconvert enabled.
-  - autoconvert is disabled
+- Autoconvert enabled default is disabled on app start.
-  - hotkeys and manual conversion actions still work
-- Pause toggling currently shows an informational tray balloon if the tray is available.
+- Toggling shows an informational tray balloon.

 ## UI